 There are many use cases for time series data, and they usually require handling a decent data ingest rate.
-Rates of more than 10,000 points per second are common and rates of 1 million points per second are not quite as common, but not outrageously high either.
+Rates of more than 10,000 points per second are common and rates of 1 million points per second are not quite as common, but are certainly not unheard of.

-Especially at the higher data rates, many of these systems are used to monitor critical infrastructure where failure of the monitoring systems can lead directly to disastrous failures of the actual system being monitored.
+Many of these systems are used to monitor critical infrastructure, especially at the higher data rates, where failure of the monitoring systems can lead directly to disastrous failures of the actual system.

-When you care about whether your time series database will actually work at full loads, it is only reasonable to test it at full load.
-To test at full load, however, you have to first fill the database with, typically, a year or three of data.
-This is where you will suddenly find yourself with a much higher data rate requirement.
-It makes no sense to test a system with 3 years of data if it takes three years to fill the database in preparation for the test.
+It’s important to determine that your time series database will actually work at full loads, so naturally, many organizations will test it at full load.
+To do this correctly, you have to first fill the database with typically a year or 3 of data, which is where you will suddenly find yourself with a much higher data rate requirement.
+It makes no sense to test a system with 3 years of data if it takes 3 years to fill the database in preparation for the test.

 Thus, if you have a production data rate of 100,000 points per second, you will need to ingest test data at a rate of 100 million points per second if you want to load 3 years of data in less than 2 days.
 Even a production rate of 10,000 points per second will require several hours to load test data.

-Similarly, if you are starting a new database, you probably will want to load significant amounts of historical data.
-That could be just as stressful as loading the database for testing.
+Similarly, if you are starting a new database, you probably will want to load significant amounts of historical data, which could be just as stressful as loading the database for testing.